Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/verification_report.md

 | `TC001`  | [Analysis type]   | Pass/Fail   | Pass/Fail |
 | `TC002`  | [Analysis type]   | Pass/Fail   | Pass/Fail |

+- [ ] This section has been verified successfully, or been identified as irrelevant for the current verification

 ### Test [Test 1]